 In 2005, we entered into a committed equity financing facility, or CEFF, with Kingsbridge, pursuant to which Kingsbridge committed to finance up to \$75.0 million of capital for the following three years.
 Subject to certain conditions and limitations, from time to time under the CEFF, at our election, Kingsbridge will purchase newly-issued shares of our common stock at a price that is between 90% and 94% of the volume weighted average price on each trading day during an eight day, forward-looking pricing period.

 The maximum number of shares we may issue in any pricing period is the lesser of 2.5% of our market capitalization immediately prior to the commencement of the pricing period or \$15.0 million.
 The minimum acceptable volume weighted average price for determining the purchase price at which our stock may be sold in any pricing period is determined by the greater of \$3.50 or 85% of the closing price for our common stock on the day prior to the commencement of the pricing period.
 As part of the arrangement, we issued a warrant to Kingsbridge to purchase 244,000 shares of our common stock at a price of \$9.13 per share, which represents a premium over the closing price of our common stock on the date we entered into the CEFF.
 This warrant is exercisable beginning six months after the date of grant and for a period of five years thereafter.
 Under the terms of the CEFF, the maximum number of shares we may sell is 5,703,488 (exclusive of the shares underlying the warrant) which, under the rules of the National Association of Securities Dealers, Inc., is approximately the maximum number of shares we may sell to Kingsbridge without approval of our stockholders.
 This limitation may further limit the amount of proceeds we are able to obtain from the CEFF.
 We are not obligated to sell any of the \$75.0 million of common stock available under the CEFF and there are no minimum commitments or minimum use penalties.
 The CEFF does not contain any restrictions on our operating activities, any automatic pricing resets or any minimum market volume restrictions.
-In 2006, we received gross proceeds of \$17.0 million from the drawdown of 2,740,735 shares of common stock pursuant to our CEFF.
-In 2005, we received gross proceeds of \$5.7 million from the draw down and sale of 887,576 shares of common stock to Kingsbridge before offering costs of \$178,000.
+In 2005, we received gross proceeds of \$5.7 million from the draw down and sale of 2,740,735 shares of common stock to Kingsbridge before offering costs of \$178,000.
+In 2006, we received gross proceeds of \$17.0 million from the draw down and sale of 2,740,735 shares of common stock pursuant to our CEFF.